-- 5.3 The arrangements for carrying out an investigation must include details for how the licensees will confirm whether the suspected theft did actually occur.
-This may include testing of electricity meters and/or other equipment. - When the DNO identifies suspected Theft of Electricity, or is notified of suspected Theft of Electricity by another party, the DNO must take reasonable endeavors to complete a site visit and inspect of the appropriate electricity equipment and associated installation as soon as reasonably possible.
+- 5.35.4 The arrangements for carrying out an investigation must include details for how the licensees Licensees will confirm whether the suspected theft did actually occur. - 5.45.5 When the DNO identifies suspected Theft of Electricity, or is notified of suspected Theft of Electricity by another party, the DNO must take reasonable endeavorsendeavours to complete a site visit and inspect the appropriate electricity equipment and associated installation as soon as reasonably possible.
 Where required, the DNO must take steps to ensure the electricity supply arrangements to the premises are made safe.
-To meet reasonable endeavors, if the DNO cannot gain access to the relevant electricity equipment on the first site visit, the DNO must make at least one other site visit to the premises to attempt to gain access, except where a second or subsequent visit would represent a safety concern. - 5.5 When visiting premises to investigate Theft of Electricity, the licensee shall provide appropriate identification to the customer and state on whose behalf they are calling, and shall and act in accordance with their policy on site attendance.
+To meet reasonable endeavors requirement, if the DNO cannot gain access to the relevant electricity equipment on the first site visit, the DNO must should normally make at least one other site visit to the premises to attempt to gain access, except where a second or subsequent visit would represent a safety concern, to either DNO staff or consumer(s) or where an additional visit may compromise future attempts to seek access. - 5.55.6 When visiting premises to investigate Theft of Electricity, the licenseeLicensee shall provide appropriate identification to the customer-and, state on whose behalf they are calling, and shall-and act in accordance with their policy on site attendance. - 5.65.7 In respect of Theft of Electricity investigations at domestic premises, when either reporting a case of suspected Theft of Electricity or conducting any subsequent visit to a domestic premisepremises, the licenseeLicensee should pay particular attention to identify if the domestic customer or anyone living in the domestic property is a Vulnerable Customer.vulnerable.
+Where a Vulnerable Customercustomer in vulnerable circumstances is identified by the DNO, the DNO shall report this to the registered supplier for the premises.
+Likewise, where a Vulnerable Customervulnerable customer is identified by the registered supplier, the registered supplier shall report this to the DNO in advance of the DNO's visit to the premises.